ABOUT

 Collaboration and Public Engagement

 Alongside my monograph work, I am actively involved in collaborative and interdisciplinary research cultures.
-I am currently co-editing a special issue of Forum for Modern Language Studies on silence and its religious roots in modernist literature, and I have contributed to collaborative research projects in environmental humanities through postdoctoral appointments at the School of Advanced Study, University of London and Lancaster University.
+I am currently co-editing a special issue of Forum for Modern Language Studies on silence and its religious roots in modernist literature, and I have contributed to collaborative research projects in environmental humanities through postdoctoral appointments at the School of Advanced Study, University of London and Lancaster University, including qualitative and collaborative research on multispecies relations, environmental practices, and cultural narratives across diverse ecological contexts.

 I am committed to public-facing scholarship and editorial work that brings literary research into dialogue with wider cultural, ethical, and environmental questions, including through curated publications, exhibitions, workshops, and interdisciplinary events.